Ozanne

 The Ozanne is a 46.0 km long French river, a tributary of the Loir, which is a tributary of the Loire.

 Geography

 The river spring is located at Perche-Gouët, Béthonvilliers at 222 m high at le Burail locality in le Bois de Beaumont.

 2 offshoots: la Suzanne ou Sainte-Suzanne et l'Ozanne de Dampierre ou Moranne ou Mozanne which join near Brou.

 It flows into le Loir, right bank, 1 km north of Bonneval at 129 m high at Ouzenain (locality).

 Tributaries

-The Ozanne has 7 official affluents (14 including sub-affluents) :
+The Ozanne has seven official tributaries (14 including sub-tributaries) :